All GPC sites operate under the

 A security control system operates for access to GPC facilities.
 Individuals and organisations that need access to GPC facilities must

 complete our online contractor induction and apply for a GPC identification card.

 A GPC ID card will allow you access to site but you will also need a Maritime Security Identification Card to access the landside or waterside restricted zones.

-All those requiring access to Fisherman's Landing will now require a swipe access card to enter the site.
-Access for GPC staff and contractors will be managed by Gladstone Ports Corporation and tenants will coordinate access for their staff and contractors.
+Swipe card access is required to access Fisherman's Landing.
+Access for GPC staff and contractors will be managed by GPC and tenants will need to coordinate access for their staff and contractors.
 To arrange access contact the Fisherman's Landing tenant or GPC on 4976 1350.

 Maritime Security Identification Card (MSIC)

 The Maritime Security Identification Card is a nationally recognised identity card which identifies the holder as a person who has met the necessary background requirements to work in a maritime security zone.

 Contractors may enter under escort of an MSIC holder on only one occasion.
 An MSIC card must be obtained for future access to the relevant maritime zone.
 You can